 Top Legal Stanley Cup Betting Sites for the USA

-2020 Stanley Cup – NHL Format for Playoffs and Finals
+Stanley Cup Playoffs – NHL Format for Postseason and Finals

-For the Stanley Cup Playoffs, the top 8 teams in the Eastern Conference and the top 8 teams from the Western Conference are seeded on each side of a double-sided bracket.
+Before you bet on hockey and go all in on various Stanley Cup Playoff odds, you'll need to understand the league's postseason structure.
+In the NHL Playoffs, the top eight teams from the Eastern Conference and the top eight teams from the Western Conference are seeded on each side of a double-sided bracket.

 The highest seed plays the lowest seed at the start, and each round is a best-of-seven series with the winner needing four wins to advance to the next round.